-Hackney Ensemble: Mel Bethune, Steve Hart, Ali Kakande, Brian Innes, Keon Martial-Phillip, Roberta Pierfederici & Carol Rowley
+Hackney Ensemble: Mel Bethune, Stephen Hart, Ali Kakande, Brian Innes, Keon Martial-Phillip, Roberta Pierfederici & Carol Rowley

 Corbaccio visits Volpone

 Mosca Sends Lady Would-Be Packing

 Volpone as the Mountebank

 by Jamel Shawn Davall & Anna Gabriella Jones

 In 2013-2014, NYLon devised and touredThe Brooklyn Bumpkin, a solo show with live music for audiences aged 8 and above.